camunda/camunda/docs/src/go-client/get-started.md

 ## Create a workflow instance

 Finally, we are ready to create a first instance of the deployed workflow.
 A workflow instance is created of a specific version of the workflow, which can be set on creation.
+If the version is set to `-1` the latest version of the workflow is used.

 ```go
 package main